garzj/vty-to-usb/README.md

 ## Configuration info

 - All settings can be configured in the data directory.
-- All configurations are live updated.
-(Introduced some really ugly code, but works)
 - Empty passwords mean **no authentication**.
 - A port of value `0` means, the service is disabled.